 See?
-You can go as simple or as fancy as you want, but the “Poor Man’s” version, with just five ingredients is all the deliciousness I need.
-And guess what?
-These freeze great, so you can fix up a bunch and stash them in the freezer for busy weeknights.
+You can go as simple or as fancy as you want, but the “Poor Man’s” version, with just rice, beans, cheese, and salsa is all the deliciousness I need.
+This time around I also added green onion and jalapeño because I seem to always have extras of those in the fridge. :)

 Poor Man's Burrito Bowls

-- 2 cups black beans* ($0.60)
+- 2 15oz. cans black beans ($0.98)

-- 1/2 tsp cumin ($0.05)
+- 1/2 tsp ground cumin ($0.05)

 - 1/4 tsp garlic powder ($0.02)

-- 6 oz shredded cheese (cheddar or pepper jack) ($1.88)
+- 6 oz. shredded cheese* ($1.27)

-- 1 bunch green onions ($0.75)
+- 1 bunch green onions ($0.89)

 How to Make Poor Man’s Burrito Bowls – Step by Step Photos